 Wild Bill started collecting cars 36 years ago with a Model-T Speedster and now has a garage full of specialty cars including a 1964 Amphicar, 1932 Ford Phaeton with a matching mini, a 1954 Porsche Spyder, 1959 Messerschmitt, 1959 Nash Metropolitan (with a 15’ flame thrower), 1966 shortened flame throwing VW Bus and matching mini, 1972 three wheeled Freeway with matching Trailer, 1932 Ford Phaeton with matching mini, 1999 Chevy flat-bed car hauler, 2002 Panoz AIV Roadster, 2005 Panoz Esperante, 2017 Lincoln MKX, 3-wheel 1963 B&Z Electra King, 1966 Harley-Davidson with sidecar, a 2/3 size Bobber, 1954 Cushman Truckster with matching trailer, 1915 Model T-Ford Speedster with a matching mini, 2006 ZAP Micro Car and four mini-bikes.

-To check out his amazing collection, visit Wild-Bills.com and click on Bill’s garage.
+Bill and Roxanne’s garage now has 19 vehicles in it.
+To check out their amazing collection, visit Wild-Bills.com and click on Bill’s garage.